UVA-DSA/ExecProc_Error_Analysis/README.md

 ### Pre-requisites
 You will need to download the [JIGSAWS dataset](https://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/) and enter the filepaths to the 'transcriptions', 'kinematics', and 'label' folders in the MATLAB scripts.
-(Note that the relativeEntropy function requires at least MATLAB R2020a to run along with the appropriate toolboxes.) <\br>
+(Note that the relativeEntropy function requires at least MATLAB R2020a to run along with the appropriate toolboxes.) </br>
-'transcriptionDir' is the filepath to the 'transcription' folder of a task in the JIGSAWS dataset. <\br>
+'transcriptionDir' is the filepath to the 'transcription' folder of a task in the JIGSAWS dataset. </br>
-'kinematicDir' is the filepath to the folder containing the kinematic data of a task in the JIGSAWS dataset. <\br>
+'kinematicDir' is the filepath to the folder containing the kinematic data of a task in the JIGSAWS dataset. </br>
-'labelDir' is the filepath to the folder containing the executional error labels downloaded from this repository. <\br>
+'labelDir' is the filepath to the folder containing the executional error labels downloaded from this repository. </br>

 For example:
 ```sh